Blue-Wall-Group/BlueWallGroup-wiki-archive/Contribution-and-collaboration-information.md

 Note: Some of this process may need to be repeated when switching to work on a new MediaWiki extension, or to/from the core MediaWiki module.

-If properly set up, you should get matching output with the given commands:
+If properly set up, you should get similar output from the following commands:

 `git remote -v`